Research Projects and Publications

 Restaurant Locations, Menus and Demand for Food

-Investigator and institutions: Esteban Petruzzello (PI), University of Miami, and Guillermo Marshall, University of Illinois at Urbana-Champaign.
+Investigators and institutions: Esteban Petruzzello (PI), University of Miami, and Guillermo Marshall, University of Illinois at Urbana-Champaign.

 Examining Geographic, Structural, and Household Factors Associated with Food Store Shopping Behaviors